hunzhiwange/framework/README.md

 ## How to install

 ```
-composer require queryyetsimple/composer
+composer require queryyetsimple/framework
 ```

 ## The components that make up the QueryPHP framework

-Components for the framework can be found on the [Github website](https://github.com/queryyetsimple) and [Github website](https://packagist.org/packages/queryyetsimple/).
+Components for the framework can be found on the [Github website](https://github.com/queryyetsimple) and [Packagist website](https://packagist.org/packages/queryyetsimple/).

 ```
 composer require queryyetsimple/di